pnnl/BEM-for-PRM/content/userguide/quick_start/create_prototyp.md

 ```

 {{% notice info %}}
-You can use `require_relative [ABSOLUTE_PATH]` to import the OSSTD source code if you choose to use package from Github.
+You can use `require_relative [ABSOLUTE_PATH]` to import the OSSTD source code if you choose to use the package from Github.
 {{% /notice %}}

 Next, we want to create a `MediumOffice` prototype building in climate zone 4A (New York) that is designed following the 90.1 2019 standard.
 Before doing that, we will need to define these parameters.